martynas199/EliteBooker-frontend/GOOGLE_SETUP_QUICKSTART.md

 ### Step 1: Claim Business

 1. Go to: https://business.google.com
-2. Search for "Noble Elegance Beauty Salon Huntingdon"
+2. Search for "Elite Booker Beauty Salon Huntingdon"
 3. If exists: Click "Claim this business"
 4. If not: Click "Add your business"